 Review Notes & Details

 Following the incredible success of their SelectTech 552 model, the Bowflex SelectTech 1090 adjustable dumbbells offer pretty much all of the same features but with a bumped up weight range for those that want more weight out of their dumbbells.
-The SelectTech 1090’s allow you to adjust the weight from 10 lbs all the way up to 90 lbs (per dumbbell!).
-For anyone that was concerned by the SelectTech 552’s max weight of 52.5 lbs, these are definitely for you.
+The SelectTech 1090’s allow you to adjust the weight from 10 pounds all the way up to 90 pounds per dumbbell!
+For anyone that was concerned by the SelectTech 552’s max weight of 52.5 pounds, these are definitely for you.
 Think of the SelectTech 1090’s as the bigger, badder older brother to the SelectTech 552’s.

 As far as functionality goes, the Bowflex SelectTech 1090 adjustable dumbbells work just as flawlessly as the SelectTech 552’s.
 They use the same dial adjustment system which gives you fast adjustability and overall just makes changing weights very easy to do, even with such a wide, heavy weight range.
 Thanks to this, the SelectTech 1090’s are also great for fast-paced workout routines or anyone who doesn’t like to mess around manually changing weights.
 That’s one of the biggest drawbacks of other adjustable dumbbells sets, the fact that they take longer to adjust the weight.
 The Bowflex SelectTech series (both the 552 and the 1090) really nailed the easy adjustability aspect of things, which is why they are so widely loved by the fitness community.